rmarkello/snfpy/docs/index.rst

 License Information
 -------------------

-``snfpy`` is licensed under GNU Lesser General Public License version 3.
+``snfpy`` is licensed under version 3 of the GNU Lesser General Public License.
 All trademarks referenced herein are property of their respective holders.

 Contents
 --------